oxygenium-network/oxygenium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/api/model/Sweep.md

    - The optional parameters of the `Sweep` case class are `lockTime`, `gasAmount`, `gasPrice`, `utxosLimit`, and `targetBlockHash`.
 These parameters allow for customization of the transaction.

 3. What other classes are imported in this file?
-   - This file imports classes from the `org.alephium.api.model`, `org.alephium.protocol.model`, `org.alephium.protocol.vm`, and `org.alephium.util` packages.
-These classes are likely used elsewhere in the `alephium` project.
+   - This file imports classes from the `org.oxygenium.api.model`, `org.oxygenium.protocol.model`, `org.oxygenium.protocol.vm`, and `org.oxygenium.util` packages.
+These classes are likely used elsewhere in the `oxygenium` project.